psycopg/psycopg/docs/advanced/adapt.rst

 - For every Python type passed as query argument, the `!Transformer` will instantiate a `!Dumper`.
-Usually all the objects of the same type will be converted by the same dumper; certain dumpers may be used in more than one instance, because the same Python type maps to more than one PostgreSQL type (for instance, a Python `int` might be better dumped as a PostgreSQL :sql:`integer`, :sql:`bigint`, :sql:`smallint` according to its value).
+Usually all the objects of the same type will be converted by the same dumper instance.

 - According to the placeholder used (``%s``, ``%b``, ``%t``), Psycopg may pick a binary or a text dumper.
 When using the ``%s`` "`~PyFormat.AUTO`" format,